fabric8io/fabric8/bai/ReadMe.md

 Each of these kinds of events can be filtered using the include flag on AuditEventNotifier or a Prediate can be specified using a [Camel expression language](http://camel.apache.org/languages.html)

-For example see this [sample spring XML](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L27) where the **sentFilter** predicate is set and various events are disabled.
+For example see this [sample spring XML](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L27) where the **sentFilter** predicate is set and various events are disabled by setting the related include flag to false.

 Also most back ends support the use of an [expression to calculate the payload](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/ConfigurableBodyExpressionTest-context.xml#L43) written to the storage system (such as MongoDb).